The Slayer 1982

 Now do you catch my drift?

 In all seriousness, Twisted Nightmare is an uncomfortably tough film to review.
-That’s simply because it’s hard to explain exactly what went wrong with the feature and why it never lived up to its obvious potential.
-It’s not an awkward task to write a mocking review of a bad movie, but it’s a lot harder to try and define the reasons why an offering so full of possibilities just didn’t make the grade.
+That’s simply because it’s a tricky task to explain exactly what went wrong with the feature.
+It’s not hard to write a mocking review of a bad movie, but it is harder to try and define the reasons why an offering so full of possibilities just didn’t make the grade.
 It would be easy to blame the rancid dramatics or the inane scripting, but the cast of Friday the 13th were hardly method actors and that was still an infinitely better effort than this.
 Slasher flicks are different from almost every other genre, because they can still make a profit or at least grab an audience without most of the ingredients that other categories of cinema take for granted.
 For example, could you imagine a poorly acted drama being successful?
 Or perhaps an awfully scripted comedy?
 Stalk and slash features consistently commit gross cinema crimes and still the production line of titles has only recently showed signs of slowing down.
 Keeping that in mind, I have tried to find out why a project from such an interesting team of low-budget titans ended up being such a flop.

 Rumours abound that this was completed in eighty-two, but shelved for five years due to a total lack of confidence from the entire production team.
 Now aside from the IMDB, which is hardly the most reliable pillar of info, I haven’t uncovered proof of this anywhere else.
-For a start, the budget here was obviously fairly low, so keeping that in mind, it would be insane to suggest that it could boast a better quality of cinematography than Friday the 13th Part III.
-Especially when this is a film that if speculation is to be believed was shot on the same location at the same time.
-Another thing is that most of the cast had more than one acting credit in 1987, but none in 1982, which I think pretty much ends the argument.
+For a start, the budget here was obviously fairly low, so keeping that in mind, why does it boast a better quality of picture than the much heavier financed Friday the 13th Part III, which was shot in ’82.
+It’s just not logical, which must mean that the speculation that the two movies were filmed on the same location at the same time must be either false or there’s a mix up with the dates.
+Another thing I noticed is that most of the cast had more than one acting credit in 1987, but none in 1982, which I think pretty much ends the argument.
 In my opinion, Twisted Nightmare was not shelved for five-years at all.
 And if it truly was, only very very little had been shot back then.
 If I had to guess, I would say that ’85 or ’86 is a more realistic possibility, but there’s no doubt in my mind that the IMDB have got muddled up with that info

 Another negative is the film’s one-tone pacing, which never seems to change throughout the runtime.
 Characters get killed, characters get naked.
 Characters make-out and characters argue.
 But it all happens at such a snail-like momentum that that any attempts at a ‘money-shot’ just pass by without recognition.
 The plodding direction adds no bite to the suspense scenarios and an infuriating lack of lighting takes the credit away from the decent make-up effects.
 The script doesn’t help matters and the plot is littered with more holes than a hash smoker’s mattress.
 Cast members are slaughtered and none of their colleagues question their disappearances and some of the gaps in continuity are so obviously dumb that it’s almost unbelievable that this was the effort of a man with as much cinematic experience as Paul Hunt.
 One girl’s haircut changes literally from scene to scene.